 We’ve just wrapped up our “Once Upon A Time” webinar series, which explored how research insights reporting can be elevated with video storytelling.
-We covered how FV Video Insights can help make this a reality, thanks to its search, editing and collaboration tools.
+We covered how FocusVision Video Insights can help make this a reality, thanks to its search, editing, and collaboration tools.

 Following the webinars, I’ve been asked about resources related to story structure and storytelling in general.
 There’s a lot of material out there, and it can be tricky to find the info most applicable to our needs, within insights reporting.

 I’ve explored material such as The Anatomy of Story, by John Truby, and even ventured into the world of screenwriting (Break into Screenwriting, by Ray Fensham).
 These are fantastic but, well, it feels like a long way from what we need to do.